-The combination RPV head strongback and earousel stud tensioner system is transported by the R/B crane and positioned on the reactor vessel head.
+The combination head strongback and RPV Head Stud Tensioner System with RPV Head Strongback carousel stud tensioner is transported by the R/B crane and positioned on the reactor vessel head.
 The four lug pins are engaged into the RPV head lugs and the programmable control station is connected.

 Each stud is tensioned and its nut loosened in a series of two to three passes.
-Finally, when the nuts are loose, they are backed off using a nut runner until only a few threadsengage and removed along with the washer using the four nut and washer handling tools.
+Finally, when the nuts are loose, they are backed off using a nut runner until only a few threadsengage and removed along with the washer using the four nut and washer transfer tools.
 The suspended nut is hand rotated free from the stud, and the nuts and washers are placed in the racks provided for them on the carousel.
 The nuts and washers are placed in their respective holders on the nut rack.
 When all the nuts and washers are removed, the vessel stud protectors and vessel head guide caps are installed.

-Next, the head, strongback and carousel with the attached RPV stud tensioning system are is transported by the R/B crane to the head holding pedestals on the refueling floor.
+Next, the head, strongback and RPV Head Stud Tensioner System with RPV Head Strongback and carousel are transported by the R/B crane to the head holding pedestals on the refueling floor.
 The head holding pedestals keep the vessel head elevated to facilitate inspection and O-ring replacement.